EthanSiapno/Swift100/unit1/README.md

   * Always requires custom init() and/or default property values
   * Inheritance
     * Subclass must call super.init
+    * 'override' existing functions for subclasses
+    * key word 'final' to prevent the creation of additional subclasses
   * 'mutating' keyword not used unlike structs
+* Protocols
+  * 'Contracts' (maybe similar to Java interfaces?)
+  * Provides a blueprint/skeleton of a 'bare minimum' for classes, regarding properties and methods
+* Opaque return types
+  *
+* Extensions
+  *
+* Protocol Extensions
+  *